Leandro-Bertoluzzi/remote-cnc/README.md

 $ .\env\Scripts\activate
 $ pip install -r pip/requirements-dev-windows.txt

-# (optional) Start the MySQL server with Docker
+# 4. Run Docker to start the DB, PHPMyAdmin and the Message broker (Redis)
-$ docker run -d -p 3306:3306 --env-file=mysql/.env mysql:5.7
+$ docker compose up -d

+# 5. If you are starting a new DB, run DB migrations
+$ alembic upgrade head

-# (optional) Start the Redis server with Docker
+# 6. Start the app with auto-reload
-$ docker run -d -p 6379:6379 redis
+$ watchmedo auto-restart --directory=./ --pattern=*.py --recursive --  python main.py

+# 7. Start the Celery worker
 # Move to worker folder
 $ cd worker